wilbfcpl/CarlXAPIUtils-PerlSrc/AUsePerlAPIScripts.md

 # Running API commands after completion of one-time setup.
 Command Format to run API script.
 Done for any run of the script.

-## Run a script using an input CSV file
+## Run a script using an input CSV file.
+Use your own CSV with parameters like PatronID, ItemID, Call Number, and NoteID.
+Should add a Standard Note to the Patron Accounts in the file, in this case a single patron.

 `perl AddNoteGrad.pl -g wilAddNote.csv`